giacoren6/Pizza-Party-and-Pizza-Love/README.md

 - No other feature idea at the moment

 ## Testing

+ - I tested that this page works in different browsers: Chrome, and  Safari.
+ - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
+ - I confirmed that the navigation, Home, Gallery , sign up, text are all readable and easy to understand.
+ - I have confirmed that the form works: the button work when the form are complete.

 The project is tested in a different screen sizes and works normally for mobile,tablet and desktop

 mobile sizes min 576 px,